 About Midland University

-Founded in 1883, Midland University is a private liberal arts college located in the heart of Fremont, Nebraska and just 20 minutes from Omaha.
-About 1,400 students from across the map attend Midland University.
+Founded in 1883, Midland University is a private liberal arts college located in the heart of Fremont, Nebraska, just 20 minutes from Omaha.
+More than 1,600 students from across the map attend Midland University.
 Nearly 60% of students reside on campus, creating a thick campus community.
-With a 15:1 student to faculty ratio and an average class size of 20, students have full access to professors who know them by name.
+With a 17:1 student-to-faculty ratio and an average class size of 22, students have full access to professors who know them by name.
 Midland University provides a close-knit community for faculty, staff, students, friends, and alumni!

 Midland University’s Mission